 Full sun is a critical factor in growing healthy Mexican sunflowers.
 Plants growing in shady areas may not bloom, will flop over, and might suffer from fungal diseases.

-Save your soil amendments for fussier flowers like roses and dahlias, because Mexican sunflowers like lean soils with a low nutrient content.
-Good drainage is important, to prevent problems like root rot.
+Save your soil amendments for fussier flowers like roses and dahlias, because Mexican sunflowers like lean soils with low nutrient content.
+Good drainage is important to prevent problems like root rot.
 Sandy or rocky soils more closely resemble the native soils of Mexico where the plants grow wild.

-Mexican sunflowers are drought tolerant throughout their life cycle, contributing to their low maintenance charm.
-Wet soil is not tolerated by Mexican sunflowers, but if your area gets more rain than average, you can compensate for this by planting in soil with excellent drainage.
+Mexican sunflowers are drought tolerant throughout their life cycle and don't need watering, contributing to their low-maintenance charm.
+Wet soil is not tolerated by Mexican sunflowers, but if your area gets more rain than average, you can compensate for this by planting them in soil with excellent drainage.

 Temperature and Humidity